luciotato/LiteScript/README.md

 You can also clone the other repositories:
 [litescript_reception_demo](https://github.com/luciotato/LiteScript-reception-demo)
 and [LiteScript_online_playground](https://github.com/luciotato/LiteScript_online_playground),
-to see a web proyect using LiteScript.
+to see a web project using LiteScript.